-In the Policy Group tab, all fields used one of the default sets already pre-defined in the configuration.
+In the Policy Group tab, all fields used one of the default sets of rules already pre-defined in the configuration.
 Click Finish.

-7.12.2.
+7.11.2.
 End Point Policy Group - Service Provider

-A second End Point Policy Group was created for the service provider, repeating the steps described previously.
-Defaults were used for all fields with the exception of the Signaling Rule, where the Remove PAI rule created in Section 7.11 was selected.
-Click Finish.
+A second End Point Policy Group was created for the service provider, repeating the steps previously described.
+In the Policy Group tab, all fields used one of the default sets already predefined in the configuration.